gkord/countries-of-the-world/README.md

-A React application that calls the RestCountries API and returns the name and flag of 6 countries.
-User can search by region.
-Currently working on functionality of rendering more data into a modal when user clicks on "More Info"
+A React application that calls the RestCountries API and returns the name and flag of countries within different regions of the world upon user search.
+6 countries are displayed per page and pagination has been incorporated.
+Currently working on functionality of rendering more data into a modal when user clicks on "More Info".